kbarbounakis/most-web-cli/README.md

 -b [address]: The IP address to be bind.
 This parameter is optional.
 The default value is 0.0.0.0.

 -p [port]: The port to be used for listening HTTP requests.
 This parameter is optional.
 The default value is 3000.

+-c: An optional parameter which enables HTTP request caching.
+The default value is false.

 ##### Migrate a data model